chickensoft-games/GoDotTest/README.md

 }
 ```

-Here's the output of the test above:
+Below is the test execution output GoDoTest shows for its own tests:

 ![test output](doc_assets/test_output.png)